Frama-C/open-source-case-studies/README.md

 [Frama-C](http://frama-c.com), in particular with the EVA (Evolved Value Analysis) plug-in.

-Except for the `fcscripts` directory (which contains a Makefile and some helper scripts), each directory contains open-source code that constitutes a "case study".
+Each directory contains open-source code that constitutes a "case study".

 # Requirements

 - GNU Make >= 4.0;
-- Frama-C 15 (Phosphorus);
+- Frama-C 16 (Sulfur);
 - The `frama-c` binary must be in the PATH.